-Google's GMail service suffers disruption
+Google's Gmail service suffers disruption

 By 10:10 a.m.
-Pacific Time (18:10 GMT), Google’s Apps Dashboard monitoring service reported that GMail and Drive service had resumed.
+Pacific Time (1.10 p.m.
+EST), Google’s Apps Dashboard monitoring service reported that Gmail and Drive service had resumed.
 The company did not specify how many users were affected, or where, but the outage prompted widespread complaints on social media on both coasts in the U.S. and other major markets, from the United Kingdom to Brazil.

 Some users additionally reported that the outage had affected Google Docs, the company’s word-processing and spreadsheet programs, while Chrome, Google’s Internet browser, also crashed unexpectedly.